Herbert von Karajan: Grammy Awards

 Karajan's multiple Grammy Awards make him a particularly prominent conductor historically; he received 40 Grammy nominations across nearly 30 years.
 He was a three-time Grammy Award recipient, winning Best Opera Recording award for Bizet's Carmen in 1964 and Wagner's Siegfried in 1969 and Best Classical Orchestral Performance for a Beethoven symphony cycle in 1978.
 Karajan's Beethoven cycles remain some of the most popular and enduring worldwide, as well as the most critically acclaimed recordings of the past century.

 Monuments

 Karajan has remained a visible part of everyday life in the cities he once called home, thanks in part to monuments erected in his honour.
 In Salzburg, for instance, the Karajan Foundation of Vienna commissioned the Czech artist Anna Chromý to create a life-sized statue of him, which now stands outside his birthplace.

-In 1983, a bronze bust of Karajan was unveiled in the foyer of Berlin's new State Theatre.
+In 1983, a bronze bust of Karajan was unveiled in the foyer of West Berlin's new State Theatre.